Welcome to the UNC Charlotte new hire page. Complete all steps before you begin working on campus.

 Foreign National Employees only:

-You must contact the Tax office to turn in these forms.
+Email the tax office (email@example.com) to schedule your appointment to turn in these forms.
 Failure to meet with the Tax Office may result in incorrect taxes being taken out of your paycheck.

-4. Schedule an appointment to present the necessary documents required for the I-9: HR calendar
+3. Schedule an in-person appointment to present the necessary documents required for the I-9: HR calendar.

-5. Bring your unexpired I-9 documents to the King building at your selected appointment time.
-If no one is there to open the door, call (704) 687-6044.
+4. Bring your unexpired I-9 documents to the King building (2nd floor - 222) at your selected appointment time.

-Example of List B AND C documents: List A (Driver license/State ID/UNCC ID) AND List B (Birth certificate, Social security card) - one from List A AND one List B needed
+Example of List B AND C documents: List B (Driver license/State ID/UNCC ID) AND List C (Birth certificate, Social security card)

-Exampes with Foreign Passport: Passport, current I-94 AND I-20 or DS-2019 - All documents needed
+Foreign Nationals need to present: Passport, current I-94, AND I-20 or DS-2019 - All documents needed

 Note: You must provide unexpired/original document(s).
-No copies/photos can be accepted.
-See full list of acceptable documents here.
+No photocopies or pictures of documents can be accepted.
+See the full list of acceptable documents here.

-6. You will receive your I-9 verification to forward to your supervisor/department.
+5. You will receive your I-9 verification via email to forward to your supervisor/department within 2 business days.

-If you have any questions or issues uploading your paperwork to dropbox, please contact firstname.lastname@example.org.
-Thank you for your patience during this time.
+If you have any questions or issues, please contact firstname.lastname@example.org.
+Thank you.

 Note for Foreign Nationals - Employment letter information